nasa/fprime/docs/v1.5/Tutorials/GettingStarted/Tutorial.md

 ## Building and Running Unit Tests

-Unit tests can be build using the the `build --ut` command of the `fprime-util`.
+Unit tests can be built using the `build --ut` command of the `fprime-util`.
 This will allow us to build the unit tests in preparation to run them.
 The user can also just run "check" to build and run the unit tests.  **Note: no unit tests are currently supplied with the Ref application, and thus these commands may error.**